 A potential leader will proactively make suggestions for process improvements, shows interest in activities that go beyond day-to-day work, and help achieve tangible results for the organization.
 His/her level of engagement with the organizational goals will be greater.

 Takes proactive action or stand by and watch?

 In order to identify true leaders, you need to check whether the employee proactively takes action to make things happen or waits and watches until someone tells him what to do.
 Someone who acts as a catalyst definitely is a potential leader.

 A leader always holds himself answerable – for both successes and failures.
 Those who shy away from taking responsibilities will definitely not be able to lead a team of people.
 Leaders are those who take a stand and exhibit confidence in their work.
 Peers and managers see them as reliable and accountable individuals.

 Giving leaders some extra responsibilities will not boggle them.
 In fact, they will graciously accept extra work and efficiently multitask among their various responsibilities and get things done.

-Interaction with other employees, helping those in need of professional help, building interpersonal relationships, and being an overall team player – these are all the characteristics you need to look out for while identifying leaders among your employees.
+Interaction with other employees, helping those in need of professional help, building interpersonal relationships, and being an overall team player are all the characteristics you need to look out for when identifying your employees’ leaders.